Pregabalin

 Risk of dependence

 Pregabalin can cause feelings of excitement and exaggerated happiness (often described as a high or euphoria).
 For some people, it can become habit forming.
-The risk of dependence may be higher if you have a history of misuse of alcohol and recreational drugs and if you are taking pregabalin in combination with certain other medicines.
+The risk of dependence may be higher if you have a history of misuse of alcohol and recreational drugs and if you're taking pregabalin in combination with certain other medicines.

-To avoid pregabalin dependence, don't take higher doses, more frequent doses or for longer than you were prescribed by a doctor.
 Let your doctor know if you have any history of drug abuse or start to feel any sense of high or desire for your next dose or if you start taking any new medicines for pain relief.

 For females of child-bearing age